ZZZBBBZZZ/MulSen-AD/README.md

 Due to space limit, detailed Single-3D-AD bench can refer to Tab8&Tab9 in our [[Supplementary](https://arxiv.org/abs/2412.14592)]
 ## 8 Single Image/Infrared Benchmark
 Refer to ## 7 Single 3D Benchmark and modify `./dataset_3D.py`**
-## 9 More Sensors
-More sensors like X-Ray and CT are on the road!

 ## Thanks

 Our code is built on [PatchCore](https://github.com/amazon-science/patchcore-inspection), [Real3D-AD](https://github.com/eliahuhorwitz/3D-ADS) and [M3DM](https://github.com/nomewang/M3DM), thanks for their excellent works!